London to Poland by Train in the Sixties and Seventies

 Once settled in your railway carriage, you could enjoy the scenery on the direct journey to Kraków.

 All this was long ago, and I cannot remember the exact train route.
-However, I remember that the train passed through Hengelo in the Netherlands and Bautzen in what was then East Germany.
+However, I remember that the train passed through Hengelo, the Netherlands, and Bautzen, which was then in East Germany.

 Hengelo Railway Station in the Netherlands